kai-zong/coinfolio/README.md

 We use [Vitest](https://vitest.dev/) as the testing framework and test suites are inside **./client/src/tests**, simply run in the CLI ```npm run test``` to start using it.

 ### Usage
-After setting up the project locally, you can start tracking your crypto portfolio by adding your assets to the dashboard.
+- After setting up the project locally, you can start tracking your crypto portfolio by adding a new transaction.

+- You can also edit or delete the transactions you created.

+- when clicked the refresh button inside the portfolio page, market price will be fetched from coinmarketcap API with the latest update.

 ### License
 Distributed under the MIT License.
 See LICENSE for more information.